Export Finance Australia

 Types of finance

-EFA provides loans, bonds, guarantees and insurance.
+EFA provides loans, bonds, guarantees, insurance and in some cases, equity participation.

 The support is delivered under one of the following accounts:

-• Commercial Account – where EFA carries all risks, retains all margins and fees, and bears all losses.
+• Commercial Account – where EFA carries all risks, retains all margins and fees and bears all losses.

 Background